Generic selectors

 There has been confusion about one particular scripture that some mistakenly believe limits divorce to adultery[19]:

-MATTHEW 19:9 And I [Jesus Christ] say to you, whoever shall divorce his wife, except it be for sexual immorality [including adultery], and shall marry another, is committing adultery; and the one who marries her who has been divorced is committing adultery.
+MATTHEW 19:9 “And I [Jesus Christ] say to you, whoever divorces his wife, except for sexual immorality [including adultery], and marries another, commits adultery; and whoever marries her who is divorced commits adultery.”

 There are two terms critical to the exegesis of this verse: adultery and sexual immorality.
 While adultery was mentioned previously, it is included here:

 After a careful reading of this scripture, notice that there are two parts (separated by a semicolon).
-The first part states that a husband who divorces his wife when she is not guilty of sexual immorality (sexual immorality is the exception) and marries another woman is committing adultery.
+The first part states that a husband who divorces his wife when she is NOT GUILTY of sexual immorality (sexual immorality is the exception) and marries another woman is committing adultery.
 The stated exception grammatically implies that the man is divorcing his wife without a cause because he wants to marry another woman.
-In other words, the motive for divorce is his lust for another woman.
+In other words, the MOTIVE for divorce is his lust for another woman.
 His subsequent marriage to the other woman would be, most certainly, an adulterous marriage because the husband divorced his wife without a cause.
 That is certainly a betrayal of the marital covenant vow of love, faithfulness, and trust until death.

 The fact that it was without a cause answers the original question posed by the Pharisees to Jesus Christ.
 Notice: